Mr-Tinkerman/InfiniLink/README.md

 # InfiniLink (WIP)

-The InfiniLink is a modular device that allows generic input and output peripherals to communicate with each other in a highly customizable, yet intuitive interface.
+The InfiniLink is a modular device that allows generic input and output peripherals to communicate with  each other in a highly customizable, yet intuitive web interface.
 The modular nature of this project removes many of the restrictions that come with traditional I/O control.
 Before we get to the nitty gritty details, perhaps it may be wise to give a few examples of what InfiniLink can do.